Defending Your Marijuana Charges in Pennsylvania

 If you are convicted of possession of marijuana and it is your first offense, you will be found guilty of a misdemeanor, sentenced to up to a year in prison and ordered to pay a fine of up to $5,000.
 If you have been previously convicted of possession of marijuana, you will be facing a much tougher sentence.
 A second offense possession of marijuana is punishable by fines up to $25,000 and up to three years in prison.

 Attorney Caterina Saile has over 15 years of experience with drug cases including marijuana.
-Contact the law offices of Saile & Saile to schedule your free consultation to discuss your options in detail and work with you to strategize a defense that will help you achieve the best possible outcome in your case.
+You may contact the law offices of Saile & Saile to schedule your free consultation to discuss your options in detail and work with you to strategize a defense that will help you achieve the best possible outcome in your case.

 What if It’s Just One Joint?